-Why Everybody Could Use A Weather Station
+Why Your RV Needs A Weather Station

 There is more to weather than just temperatures, and having a weather station can give you a lot of info about what’s happening both indoors and outdoors, so let’s take a look at the best weather stations for your RV or home.

 So what is a weather station?
 While it might sound like something complicated and expensive, it can be as easy as a screen indoors with a sensor outdoors.
 This screen can give you all kind of information in addition to temperature.
 Exactly what information depends on each product, but it’s common that you can read the indoor and outdoor humidity, the weather forecast, the barometric pressure, moon phase, high and low records and also time and date.

 But wait, you might say, I can do all of this online on my phone or computer already.
 Well, sure you can.
 But how accurate is that information?
 And should you rely on that if you’re out in the woods and need to know if it’s going to be windy to where you should retract your awning?
 Will your phone warn you ahead of time and alert you when it’s freezing outside that your pipes are in danger?
 And do you have service everywhere you go?
 I do know you can find a lot of great weather information online, and if none of these questions make you want to get a weather station, maybe you shouldn’t.
 But in my opinion, in addition to the safety information it will give you, it’s also fun to track the temperature, humidity and air pressure at the places you go.